- Version 1.0: Initial release

 Densities (mobile + web)

 Both Android and iOS devices have screen densities and this menu shows densities reported by a device.
 For web, it shows devicePixelRatio, which returns the ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.

 Application versions (mobile + web)

-This page shows different versions of applications, in case they are defined.
-A stacked chart shows totel sessions and new users.
-The table under the chart shows total sessions, total users and new users, respectively for each application version.
+This page shows different versions of applications, assuming they have been defined.
+A stacked chart shows the total sessions and new users.
+The table under the chart shows the total sessions, total users, and new users, respectively for each application version.
 This menu will give you the answer to the question "How do my application versions compare?"

 Carriers (mobile only)

-Carriers page shows a table of all carriers, together with total sessions, total users and new users for a given period.
-On the top of the page, there are two pie charts; showing total users and new users of top carriers.
+The carriers page shows a table of all the carriers, together with the total sessions, total users, and new users for a given period.
+On the top of the page, there are two pie charts showing the total users and new users of the top carriers.
 There are only 3 carriers shown in this chart for compatibility, so refer to the table for a detailed carrier breakdown.
 This menu will give you the answer to the question "Which operator do they use?"

 Platforms (mobile + web)